-The Division of Research, through the Office of Research Compliance and Biosafety, is responsible for providing training and support to faculty, students, and staff in regulatory requirements for scientific research at Texas A&M. A printable one-page overview of the Office of Research Compliance and Biosafety is available.
+The Division of Research, through Research Compliance and Biosafety, is responsible for providing training and support to faculty, students, and staff in regulatory requirements for scientific research at Texas A&M. A of Research Compliance and Biosafety is available.
 View The Texas A&M University System's Guiding Principles for Research Compliance, developed to capture some of the core principles for research compliance common among areas including research with animals, biohazards, and human subjects.

-The Office of Research Compliance and Biosafety use iRIS, a web based application that enables real-time submission tracking, review, post-approval compliance activities, and data management for researchers.
+Research Compliance and Biosafety uses iRIS, a web based application that enables real-time submission tracking, review, post-approval compliance activities, and data management for researchers.
 For more information about the system, including frequently asked questions, visit the iRIS Portal.

 Learn more about obtaining approval and requirements for research involving: